-159. Once in the classroom, however, JUUL's message was that its products were "totally safe."
-157 The presenters even demonstrated to the kids how to use a JUUL.
-158 JUUL also provided the children snacks and established the right to collect student information from the sessions.
-159
+"totally safe."
+158 The presenters even demonstrated to the kids how to use a JUUL.
+159 JUUL also provided the children snacks and established the right to collect student information from the sessions.
+160

-160. In April 2018, based on reports of JUUL's questionable in-school marketing tactics, the Minnesota Department of Health, in conjunction with the Minnesota Department of Education, sent a letter to school administrators a warning:
+165. In April 2018, based on reports of JUUL's questionable in-school marketing tactics, the Minnesota Department of Health, in conjunction with the Minnesota Department of Education, sent a letter to school administrators a warning:

 The Centers for Disease Control and Prevention reports that JUUL representatives are contacting schools to offer a "youth tobacco prevention curriculum" and funding.
 If your school is approached, we strongly recommend that schools and districts reject these offers.
-These tobacco industry programs are not evidence-based or effective in preventing youth tobacco use.
-160 e-cigarettes "161 The youth were to attend the program for as long as ten weeks.
-162
+These tobacco industry programs are not evidence-based or effective in preventing youth tobacco use.161